 PURCHASE AND SALE OF ASSETS

 1.1 Agreement to Purchase and Sell Assets.
-On and subject to the terms and conditions of this Agreement, Buyer agrees to buy from Sellers, and Sellers agree to sell, transfer, assign and convey to Buyer, the Assets.
+On and subject to the terms and conditions of this Agreement, Buyer agrees to buy from Seller, and Seller agrees to sell, transfer, assign and convey to Buyer, the Assets.

 1.2 Assets.
 The term “Assets” shall mean all of the following: